theXiaoWang/dos2-forging-system/README.md

 This mod adds a sophisticated forging system that allows players to combine items with a balanced probability distribution system.
 The system prevents exploitation while maintaining the excitement of crafting through two main mechanisms:

-- **Gravity Well (Different Tiers)**: When combining items of different tiers, the resulting tier is pulled towards the average (with higher odds of landing near the middle rather than always upgrading).
+- **Gravity Well (Different Rarity)**: When combining items of different rarity, the resulting rarity is pulled towards the average (with higher odds of landing near the middle rather than always upgrading).
-- **Tier Break (Same Tiers)**: When combining items of the same tier, there is a chance to ascend to the next tier (a “breakthrough” outcome).
+- **Rarity Break (Same Rarity)**: When combining items of the same rarity, there is a chance to ascend to the next rarity (a “breakthrough” outcome).
-- **Shared vs Pool stats**: Stats that appear on both items are treated as shared (kept), while non-overlapping stats form a pool that is rolled from (risk/reward).
+- **Merging rule (shared stat values)**: If a shared stat exists on both items but with different numbers (e.g. `+10%` vs `+14%`), the new item rolls a merged value using a tight/wide RNG model.
-- **Shared stat value merge**: If a shared stat exists on both items but with different numbers (e.g. `+10%` vs `+14%`), the new item rolls a merged value using a tight/wide RNG model.
+- **Selection rule (shared vs pool stats)**: Stats that appear on both items are treated as shared (kept), while non-overlapping stats form a pool that is rolled from (risk/reward).
-- **Rarity cap clean-up**: After inheritance, if the stat count exceeds the tier’s max stat slots, excess stats are removed (pool-derived stats first).
+- **Rarity cap clean-up**: After inheritance, if the stat count exceeds the rarity’s max stat slots, excess stats are removed (pool-derived stats first).

 ## Mod Information